dedoc/scramble/docs/developers/extensions.md

 }
 ```

 Then, we can implement the method `toSchema` that will describe how the type should be rendered in the OpenAPI.
-When serializing a JsonResource to ab array, the `toArray` method call result is used.
+When serializing a JsonResource to an array, the `toArray` method call result is used.
 So the simplest implementation for JsonResource looks like this (in reality it is a bit more complex, as there are merge values being serialized):

 ```php
 use Dedoc\Scramble\Extensions\TypeToSchemaExtension;